zeelsheladiya/OurDB-Database/README.md

 - Light weight (size less than 2mb)
 - Scalable
 - Crossplatform (Windows, Mac, Linux)
-- Dynamically made database.
-Any developer can easily made changes
+- Dynamically made database, any developer can easily made changes
 - Files with own encryption and own extension .Ourdb
 - Low end device like Arduino , raspberry pi can also run it
 - Requires minimum c++ 17 standard compiler or above to run on any system